Tutorials

 Laser cutting with SketchUp Pro

 In this tutorial you will learn how to turn a 3D SketchUp Model into a laser drawing.
-As an example we use a simple facade for an architectural model (scale model).
-SketchUp is a computer program that allows you to draw in 3D.
-It is a relatively cheap program compared to other programs and it is easy to learn.
+As an example, we will use a simple facade for an architectural maquette (scale model).
+SketchUp is a computer program for drawing in 3D.
+It is a relatively inexpensive program compared to other programs and it is easy to learn.
 It is available for Windows and OSX.
 A 3D SketchUp model consists of a .skp file format but can also import and export .pdf and .dwg drawings.

-SketchUp Pro has more features but, unlike SketchUp Free, it is not free.
+SketchUp Pro contains more functions, but unlike SketchUp Free, it is not free.

-SketchUp Free is an online version of SketchUp Pro, useful if you want to try out the program!
+SketchUp Free is an online version of SketchUp Pro, useful if you want to try it out!

 SketchUp is:

-• easy to learn (there are many tutorials available on the internet)
+• easy to learn (many tutorials can be found on the Internet)

 • suitable for drawing in 3D and 2D